MPh-py/MPh/docs/ReadMe.md

 ﻿## Documentation source

 The documentation hosted on Read-the-Docs is built from this folder.
 The start page corresponds to `index.md`.
-The build process is configured in `.readthedocs.yaml` in the project root folder.
+The build process on Read-the-Docs is configured in `.readthedocs.yaml`.